 Change Media Uploader Settings

-When you upload an image to the media library, WordPress will generate three additional sizes for each image, a thumbnail, a medium size and a large size in the same aspect width to height ratio of the uploaded image.
+When you upload an image to the media library, WordPress will generate three additional sizes for each image, a thumbnail, a medium-size and large size in the same aspect width to height ratio of the uploaded image.

 You can change the default sizes of these auto-generated images to approximate the sizes that you’ll most often be using on your site.
 You can do this by going to the WordPress Dashboard > “Settings” > “Media”.
 Going forward you’ll find these new sizes will be saved in the Media library.

-While you are uploading images, you may as well use the best one’s for the job.
+While you are uploading images, you may as well use the best ones for the job.
 Choose the correct type of file extension for the purpose.
 Use .jpg images for most images on your site.
 But be careful about copying them over and over.
-Everytime you copy a .jpg it loses quality.
-Use .png images when you need a transparent background or for images that has sharp full-quality text.
-Use .pdf files are best for brochures or form that aren’t actually on the website.
+Every time you copy a .jpg it loses quality.
+Use .png images when you need a transparent background or for images that have sharp full-quality text.
+Use .pdf files are best for brochures or forms that aren’t actually on the website.